flatsurf/exact-real/README.md

 the best debugging experience, you might want to replace `-O3` with `-Og` or even `-O0` but the latter results in very poor performance.

+If your compiler supports it, you should add `-fvisibility=hidden -fvisibility-inlines-hidden` to your `CXXFLAGS`.
+This hides internal bits in the resulting library which have lead to crashes in the past due to conflicting header-only libraries.

 Additionally, you might want to run configure with ` --disable-static` which improves the build time.